What do you mean by “Covenant School”?

 Are you accredited?

-No. Due to the restrictions that would be placed on us from an unsympathetic governing body, we do not seek accreditation.
+No. We are investigating this, but are careful to watch for restrictions that might be placed on us from an unsympathetic governing body.
+The majority of our graduates from 8th grade go on to public high school and major colleges with no conflicts at all.
 We are affiliated with a group of like-minded schools called ChildLight Schools Association (formerly Perimeter School Association).

 How do you handle discipline issues?